tOOlmaRR/web-slideshow/README.md

     - **Maximize** - puts the focus on the slideshow by minimizing the other two panes.

 ### Configuration
 All configuration elements are defined in the *scripts/dbMainConfig.php* file.
-This builds an overlying *$configuration* array which is designed to contain all configuration elements. including:
+This builds an overlying *$configuration* array which is designed to contain all configuration elements including:
 - a *$database* array that database connection configuration and the names of stored procedures in the configured DB used by this web application
 - *$virtualRoots* and *$physicalRoots* arrays that define the root paths, both public and private, in the URLs and in the file-system respectively, for displaying and loading images
-- hooks to retrieve the list of chosen tags and the selected slidehow mode from the query string
+- hooks to retrieve the list of chosen tags and the selected slideshow mode from the query string

 ### Technical Details
 #### Summary
-The database-driven slideshow are a bit more inteligent that the file-based slideshow.
+Database-driven slideshows are a bit more intelligent that the file-based slideshows.
 #### /slideshow-db.php
 - the webpage that displays the database-driven slideshows including tag-based and statically-configured slideshows
 - includes some javascript to detect the screen height and redirect to itself with the height in the query string, which allows PHP on the backend to resize the slides